Pacific

 From ~NZ$150 for a 2-week Pacific Islands policy with cancer cover (varies by age and cancer type)

 Premiums vary significantly by age, cancer history, trip length, and insurer.
-Get quotes from multiple providers to compare.
+Compare multiple providers for the most accurate pricing.

 Get Covered for Pacific Islands

-Compare all 7 NZ providers to find the best cancer cover for your Pacific Islands trip.
+Compare all major providers to find the best cancer cover for your trip.

 Compare Providers →